KoraSHughes/DataLife/README.md

 ## How to run the web server

-- Using VSCode: install the **Live Server** extension, then right click on index.html and select 'Open with Live Server' from the context menu.
+- Using VSCode: install the **Live Server** extension, then right-click on index.html and select 'Open with Live Server' from the context menu.

 - Using other IDEs: open a terminal from the FrontEnd directory and run `python3 -m http.server`, then navigate to `localhost:8000`.